MKmknd/ILA/README.md

 - random_state: random seed
 - verbose: verbose
 - keyword_extraction_dict_path: the results of KE (pickle path)
-- blind_rate: the blind rate value
+- delete_rate: the delete rate value
 - max_iteration: the maximum iteration value that was used in the text similarity (TS)
 - hash_list: a list of all commit hashes that we want to study (e.g., ['abc123...', ...])
 - issue_id_list: a list of issue report id list (e.g., ['AVRO-XXX', '..'...])